Infinite Self-Shuffling Words: Introduction

 with $U_i,V_i \in \A^+$.

 The simplest class of self-shuffling words consists of all (purely) periodic words $x=u^\omega$.
 We note that if $x\in \A^\nats$ is self-shuffling, then every letter $a\in \A$ occurring in $x$ must occur an infinite number of times.
 Thus for instance, the ultimately periodic word $01^\omega$ is not self-shuffling.
-On the opposite extreme, we show the existence of self-shuffling words having full complexity.
+On the opposite extreme, we show the existence of self-shuffling words having full complexity (i.e., they have all finite words over a given alphabet as their factors).
 Thus, the property of being self-shuffling is largely independent of the usual (subword) "complexity" of an infinite word as measured by the number of blocks of each given length.
 Moreover it is also an intrinsic feature of the word and not of its language (or set of factors).
 For instance, the {\it Fibonacci word}

 defined as the fixed point of the substitution $0\mapsto 01$, $1\mapsto 0$, is self-shuffling while $0x$ and $1x$ are not (see \S2).
-More generally, we will show that given any aperiodic uniformly recurrent word $x\in \A^\nats$, the subshift generated by $x$ always contains at least one point which is not self-shuffling.
+More generally, we will show that given any aperiodic word $x\in \A^\nats$, the shift orbit closure of $x$ always contains at least one point which is not self-shuffling.

 While the property of being self-shuffling is quite strong, many important words arising in symbolic dynamics turn out to be self-shuffling.
 This includes the famous {\it Thue-Morse} word

 whose origins go back to the beginning of the last century with the works of the Norwegian mathematician Axel Thue \cite{Th1}.
 The $n$th entry $t_n$ of $\mathbf{T}$ is defined as the sum modulo $2$ of the digits in the binary expansion of $n$.
 The Thue-Morse word is linked to many different areas of mathematics: from discrete mathematics to number theory to differential geometry (see for example \cite{AS1,AS2}).
 While much is already known on the combinatorial properties of the Thue-Morse word, proving that $\mathbf{T}$ is self-shuffling is less straightforward than expected.